scale-tone/DurableFunctionsMonitor/durablefunctionsmonitor-vscodeext/README.md

 * List your Orchestrations and/or Durable Entities, with sorting, infinite scrolling and auto-refresh.
 * Monitor the status of a certain Orchestration/Durable Entity.
 Restart, Purge, Rewind, Terminate, Raise Events.
+* Quickly navigate to an Orchestration/Entity instance by its ID - **Command Palette -> Durable Functions Monitor: Go to instanceId...** or **Azure Functions View Container -> DURABLE FUNCTIONS -> [right-click on your TaskHub] -> Go to instanceId...**
-* Purge Orchestrations/Durable Entities history - **Command Palette -> Purge Durable Functions History...**
+* Purge Orchestrations/Durable Entities history - **Command Palette -> Durable Functions Monitor: Purge History...**
-* Cleanup deleted Durable Entities - **Command Palette -> Clean Storage for deleted Durable Entities...**
+* Cleanup deleted Durable Entities - **Command Palette -> Durable Functions Monitor: Clean Entity Storage...**
 * Observe all Task Hubs in your Azure Subscription and connect to them - **Azure Functions View Container -> DURABLE FUNCTIONS**
 * Delete Task Hubs - **Command Palette -> Delete Task Hub...**